Tachytaenius/tachy-guns/readme.md

 # Tachy Guns

-The current version is 0.0.0.
+The current version is 0.0.0, for Dwarf Fortress version 0.47.05.

 Information about how to handle versions, releases, and the changelog is at the end of this file.